IAFLL Officers and the Executive Committee and Regional Representatives

 The Executive Committee

 The Executive Committee is responsible for the routine day-to-day operations of the Association, as well as selecting the venue for the Biennial Conference and arranging meetings of the membership.
-The Executive Committee is composed of the five IAFL Officers above plus two ‘Ordinary Members’, who are elected for a term of 4 years.
-The current ordinary members are:
+The Executive Committee is composed of the five IAFLL Officers above plus three ‘Members-at-Large’, who are elected for a term of 4 years.
+The current members at large are:

 Marilu R. Madrunio (University of Santo Tomas, Manila, the Philippines)

-The immediate past president of the Association (currently Georgina Heydon) sits as a non-voting member of the Committee.
+The immediate past president of the Association sits as a non-voting member of the Committee.
+This is currently Janet Ainsworth (Seattle University School of Law, USA).

 Past Presidents of the Association include: